 Secondly, your case for support should be personalized.
 This doesn’t mean that you need to write a different case for each donor, but you should make an effort to segment your donor base and tailor your messaging accordingly.
 For example, if you’re raising money for an arts organization, you might segment your donor base by art form (painting, dance, music, etc.) and then craft specific cases for each group that highlights the impact their gifts will have on that particular art form.
 By personalizing your case for support, you’ll show donors that you understand their interests and preferences—and that you’re more likely to cultivate a lasting relationship with them.

 Finally, remember to keep your case for support simple.
 Mid-level donors are busy people who don’t have time to wade through pages of text; they want to know quickly and easily how their gifts will make a difference.
 So focus on communicating the most important points clearly and concisely.
 Use short paragraphs and bullet points wherever possible, and avoid using jargon or technical language that might turn donors off.
 If you can capture the essence of your case in one page or less, you’re on the right track.

 Start by focusing on impact; then make sure your case is personalized and easy to understand; and finally, keep it simple.
+This will help you when it’s time to ask them for money.
 By following these tips, you’ll be well on your way to writing a case for support that mid-level donors can’t resist!